 By tradition the highest and lowest handicappers play against the other two and the stake is a pot of tea for four in the Clubhouse afterwards (losers paying).
 There are liquid refreshments available at the Halfway House: a nominal contribution to the Captain’s charity is paid.
 It is a convention that you provide a bottle of whisky or rum on your birthday, suitably labelled.

 We hold 3 qualifying Medals during the season, with a number of qualifying Stablefords.
 Playing partnerships are drawn at random and published on Howdidido.
 These events lead up to the season finale, the Medal Final, in early October.
-We also hold Summer Knockouts for Singles and Pairs; a Winter Pairs competition; and a couple of Texas Scrambles, an Am Am competition and have 2 events each year with the Ladies Section.
+We also hold Summer Knockouts for Singles and Pairs; a Winter Pairs competition; a couple of Texas Scrambles, an Am Am competition and have 2 events each year with the Ladies Section.